dgrayvold/vueuse-nuxt-layer-issue-reproduction/README.md

 3. Navigate to the index page, e.g. `localhost:3000/`

 Nuxt will display a 500 error that `useMousePressed is not defined`, referring to the use of `useMousePressed()` in `./base/pages/index.vue`

+## Contrasting example

+The `nuxt-lodash` module is also installed in the base layer.
+By disabling the code in `./base/pages/index.vue` pertaining to VueUse and running a dev server for the sublayer, the relevant Lodash function can be seen properly working